 - Other dogs might be trying to communicate with you by doing this behavior.
 If your dog is constantly doing this, it may mean that they are trying to tell you that they need help or are feeling scared.
 It might also be a sign that there is something wrong with their environment – like a fence that is too close to the ground or a tree that is blocking their view of the outdoors.
 If this is the case, take steps to address the issue so your dog feels safer and less stressed.

-- Finally, some dogs might just enjoy playing in their own poop and urine – it’s a fun way for them to release energy and get rid of waste in their bodies.
+- Finally, some dogs might just enjoy playing in their poop and urine – it’s a fun way for them to release energy and get rid of waste in their bodies.

-- If you think that your dog is enjoying themselves by doing this, there is nothing wrong with it.
+- If you think that your dog is enjoying itself by doing this, there is nothing wrong with it.
 However, if your dog continually does this behavior without provocation or problem-solving behaviors that go along with it – then this may clue you into the fact that they are experiencing some sort of stress or maybe showing signs of being anxious.

 There are a few potential causes for a white discharge in your dog’s fur after she’s been out in the heat.
 The most common cause is an infection, and the discharge can be indicative of that.
 Other causes of a white discharge include allergies, parasites, or skin cancer.
 If your dog is displaying any of these symptoms, you’ll want to get her checked out by a veterinarian as soon as possible.

 Many people who live in areas that experience hot weather often wonder why their dog has a white discharge all over them after being outside.
-This discharge is not actually pus, but sweat and other secretions that are released when a dog’s body overheats.
+This discharge is not pus, but sweat and other secretions that are released when a dog’s body overheats.

 The sweat mixes with the bacteria on the dog’s skin, and the resulting mixture can cause an infection.
 If your dog has any of the following symptoms, you should take her to the vet: increased thirst, increased urination, poor appetite, vomiting, diarrhea, or difficulty breathing.

-1) Keep your dog’s environment clean and free of bacteria.
+- Keep your dog’s environment clean and free of bacteria.
 This includes her toys, bedding, and food bowls.

-2) Give your dog plenty of fresh water and good food.
+- Give your dog plenty of fresh water and good food.

-3) Avoid giving your dog antibiotics unless she is seriously ill.
+- Avoid giving your dog antibiotics unless she is seriously ill.
 Antibiotics can kill off the good bacteria in your dog’s gut, leading to an increase in yeast overgrowth.

-4) treat any existing yeast infection with an over-the-counter medication such as azithromycin or topical treatments such as clotrimazole (Lotrimin).
-5) Avoid rawhide bones and other chewy items.
+- Avoid rawhide bones and other chewy items.
 They can harbor bacteria that cause infection in your dog’s intestines.